model-checking/kani/rfc/src/rfcs/0004-loop-contract-synthesis.md

 We may want to include array-indexing, pointer-dereference, or other arithmetic operators in the candidate grammar for synthesizing a larger set of loop invariants.
 However, there is a trade-off between the size of candidate we enumerate and the running time of the enumeration.
 We will collect more data to decide what operators we should include in the candidate grammar.
+Once we decide more kinds of candidate grammars, we will provide users options to choose which candidate grammar they want to use.

 ## Open questions